avenbreaks/neurastone/x/erc20/spec/03_state_transitions.md

 A user registers a ERC20 token contract that is already deployed on the EVM module.
 Once the proposal passes (i.e is approved by governance), the ERC20 module creates a Cosmos coin representation of the ERC20 token.

 1. User submits a `RegisterERC20Proposal`
-2. Validators of the Haqq Network chain vote on the proposal using `MsgVote` and proposal passes
+2. Validators of the neura Network chain vote on the proposal using `MsgVote` and proposal passes
 3. If ERC-20 contract is deployed on the EVM module, create a bank coin `Metadata` from the ERC20 details.

 ## Token Pair Conversion